comparison·7 min read

 The Supreme Court decision changed IEEPA.
 It did not automatically erase every other Chapter 99 duty.
 CBP then ended IEEPA duty collection effective February 24, 2026 and later launched CAPE Phase 1 for eligible IEEPA refunds.
 Those CAPE mechanics are tied to IEEPA, not to every tariff program.

 Section 122 is the hardest current example.
 It replaced IEEPA collection one minute after CBP ended IEEPA collection, and it also uses Chapter 99.
 But it uses 9903.03.*, not the historical IEEPA 9903.01.* or 9903.02.* families.
-The May 7, 2026 CIT ruling invalidated the Section 122 proclamation and ordered importer-plaintiff-specific relief; it did not turn 9903.03.* into an IEEPA CAPE code.
+The May 7, 2026 CIT ruling invalidated the Section 122 proclamation and ordered importer-plaintiff-specific relief; the government appealed, the Federal Circuit entered an administrative stay, and the CIT denied the government's separate stay request on May 20.
+None of those developments turned 9903.03.* into an IEEPA CAPE code.

 How to classify a line on your entry